 It is a common misconception that street photography can be conducted with any camera.
-You cannot use SLRs which are very fast but they are heavy and can hinder active participation.
-So use a light prime lens like a 35mm or 50mm which can be really beneficial and are very popular.
+You cannot use SLRs, which are very fast, but they are heavy and can hinder active participation.
+So use a light prime lens like 35mm or 50mm, which can be beneficial and are very popular.

 So here I end my thorough guide on street photography.
 Use it well, and you will surely succeed!